MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell.md

 ## About solution updates

 The Azure Stack HCI solution updates can consist of platform, service, and solution extension updates.
-For more information on each of these types of updates, see [What's in an Update](../index.yml).
+For more information on each of these types of updates, see [Use the Lifecycle Manager to apply solution updates](../index.yml).

 <!--The update example used in this article doesn't include solution extension updates.
 For more information on solution extension updates, go to [How to install solution extension updates](../index.yml).-->